-- A sponsor may seek IRB approval before an IND application however recruitment and enrollment does not begin before both effective IND and IRB approval are secured.
+- A sponsor may seek IRB approval before an IND application however recruitment and enrollment do not begin before both effective IND and IRB approval are secured.

 Shipment of clinical trial drug product

 - The sponsor may want to transport or distribute the clinical study drug across the state borders.
-However according to the current U.S. federal laws, only drug with marketing approval can be transported or distributed across state lines.
+However, according to the current U.S. federal laws, only drugs with marketing approval can be transported or distributed across state lines.

 - An IND application provides an exemption to this law.

-- It is only required that such product intended for human use should be labeled with the statement “Caution: New Drug–Limited by Federal (or United States) law to investigational use.”
+- It is only required that such a product intended for human use should be labeled with the statement “Caution: New Drug–Limited by Federal (or the United States) law to investigational use.”

-If you’re familiar with the regulatory requirements and are confident to be able to comply with them, next thing to consider are the availability of sites and investigators in United States.
+If you’re familiar with the regulatory requirements and are confident to be able to comply with them, the next thing to consider is the availability of sites and investigators in the United States.

 Site and Investigators in the U.S.

-Investigators in US are some of the most informed, experienced, qualified and willing to perform investigators in the world.
+Investigators in the US are some of the most informed, experienced, qualified, and willing to perform investigators in the world.
 It also helps that they work in one of the most advanced countries.